2020 CALL FOR CASE STUDIES & CASE ABSTRACTS

 Case Study Tracks Available for Submissions

-If you do not see a category appropriate for your case, please contact the Program Chair, Kristie Abston (firstname.lastname@example.org).
+If you do not see a category appropriate for your case, please contact Jonathan Krispin or the Associate Program Chair, Kenny Embry (SECRAinfo@gmail.com).
 All cases will be considered.

 - Accounting and Finance